 Use the “Try It Now” button below to view the PowerBI Dashboard.

 SQL Server R Services brings the compute to the data by running R on the computer that hosts the database.
 It includes a database service that runs outside the SQL Server process and communicates securely with the R runtime.

-This solution walks through the steps to create and refine data, train R models, and perform scoring on the SQL Server machine.
+This solution walks through the steps to create and refine data, train R models and perform scoring on the SQL Server machine.
 The final scored database table in SQL Server gives a predicted score for each potential borrower.
-This data is then visualized in PowerBI.
+This data is then visualised in PowerBI.

 Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while pushing the compute to the SQL Server machine.
 The completed solutions are deployed to SQL Server 2016 by embedding calls to R in stored procedures.
 These solutions can then be further automated with SQL Server Integration Services and SQL Server agent.

-Use the "Deploy" button below to create a Virtual Machine that includes the data, R code, SQL code, and a SQL Server 2016 database (Loans) containingn the full solution.
+Use the “Deploy” button below to create a Virtual Machine that includes the data, R code, SQL code and an SQL Server 2016 database (Loans) containing the full solution.